tpf/tprf-hugo-site/content/trademarks.md

 ## Onions and the Perl Trademark

-People sometimes ask if TPF's use of an onion in the Perl logo means that independent projects that use or relate to Perl need TPF's permission to use an onion of their own design in connection with their project.
+People sometimes ask if TPRF's use of an onion in the Perl logo means that independent projects that use or relate to Perl need TPRF's permission to use an onion of their own design in connection with their project.

 The